Battle of the Breeds!

 By 1887, the group; had rented a room at 44 Broadway in New York City, and the AKC was in full operation.

-Today the AKC is defined as a registry of purebred dogs in the United states.
+Today the AKC is defined as a registry of purebred dogs in the United States.
 In addition to maintaining its pedigree registry, this kennel club also promotes and sanctions events for purebred dogs, including the Westminster Kennel Club Dog Show.

 A breed standard (also called bench standard) is a set of guidelines covering specific, externally observable, qualities such as appearance, movement, and temperament for that dog breed.
-Breed standards are not scientific documents, but are written for each breed by clubs of hobbyists called breed clubs for their own specific requirements.

 The official standard for each breed originates with an AKC parent club, the national organization devoted to a particular breed.
 Parent-club members vote on the standard or revision, then the club submits it to the AKC Board of Directors for approval.